getify/fasy/README.md

 ### Async Transducing

 Transducing is another flavor of FP iteration; it's a combination of composition and list/data-structure reduction.
 Multiple `map(..)` and `filter(..)` calls can be composed by transforming them as reducers.
-Again, many FP libraries support traditional synchronous transducing, but since **fasy** has serial-async reduction, you can do serial-async transducing as well!
+Again, many FP libraries support traditional synchronous transducing, but since **Fasy** has serial-async reduction, you can do serial-async transducing as well!

 Consider: